TimMikeladze/use-fs/README.md

 1. **File System Access**: Prompts users to select a directory and maintains access to it.
 2. **File Writing**: Allows writing content to files with options for truncation and creation.
 3. **File Deletion**: Enables safe removal of files from the selected directory.
-4. **File Watching**: Continuously monitors selected directory for changes.
+4. **File Watching**: Continuously monitors selected directory for changes with automatic polling.
+5. **Polling Control**: Manual control over when to start/stop monitoring for file changes.
-5. **Content Management**: Provides access to file contents and updates in real-time.
+6. **Content Management**: Provides access to file contents and updates in real-time.
-6. **Filtering**: Built-in and custom filters to exclude unwanted files/directories.
+7. **Filtering**: Built-in and custom filters to exclude unwanted files/directories.
-7. **Performance Optimizations**:
+8. **Performance Optimizations**:
    - Batched file processing
    - Content caching
    - Debounced updates